Murder conviction in Blackwater case thrown out, other sentences overturned

 During the 10-week trial in 2014, no witness testified they saw the guards come under fire, nor was evidence found that AK-47 rifles carried by Iraqi insurgents were used at the time.

-The four security guards were convicted in October 2014 and sentenced the following April before U.S. District Judge Royce C. Lamberth of the District.
+The four security guards were convicted in October 2014 and sentenced the following April before Lamberth in Washington.
 A 12-person jury found the men guilty of opening fire on the Iraqis.

+The defendants had vowed to appeal what one called a “perversion of justice,” saying they fired in self-defense in a war zone and a city that was then one of the world’s most dangerous places.

+At sentencing, Lamberth, a Ronald Reagan appointee and former Army captain, said the defendants, all U.S. military veterans, “appear overall to be good young men who have never been in trouble,” but added, “It is clear these fine young men just panicked.”

 The North Carolina-based security firm’s founder, Erik Prince, eventually left the company, which was renamed Xe Services, then later sold and renamed Academi.